AmpliconSuite/AmpliconSuiteAggregator/README.md

     - Option for users to re-run Amplicon Classifier.
   - *reference genome*
     - Reference genome used for Amplicon Architect results in the input.
+  - *upload only*
+    - If 'Yes', then skip aggregation / classification and upload file to AmpliconRepository as is.
+  - *name map*
+    - A two column file providing the current identifier for each sample (col 1) and a replacement name (col 2).
+Enables batch renaming of samples.

 ## Installation